yie1d/pydoll/README.md

 - Use conventional commits for pull requests
 - Run lint and test checks before submitting

-## 🔮 Coming Soon

-Get ready for these upcoming features in Pydoll:

-🔹 **Proxy Rotation** - Seamless IP switching for extended scraping sessions
-🔹 **Shadow DOM Access** - Navigate and interact with Shadow Root elements

-Stay tuned and star the repository to get updates when these features are released!

 ## 📞 Professional Support

 Need specialized help with your automation projects?
 I offer professional services for those who need: